Almost 30,000 UK, Austrian tax dodgers disclose Swiss accounts

 With Swiss attitudes on automatic exchanges of information softening, more clients than expected are also choosing to pass account details direct to their tax authorities, rather than making the punitive payment to remain anonymous.

-“Only a comparatively small group of individuals opted for the regularization of assets by means of the one-off payment,” said the Swiss Bankers Association, confirming its analysis from earlier in July.
+“Only a comparatively small group of individuals opted for the regularisation of assets by means of the one-off payment,” said the Swiss Bankers Association, confirming its analysis from earlier in July.

 Britain’s Office for Budget Responsibility has said it could rake in 3.2 billion pounds this year from individual payments and the anonymity scheme combined, but has raised doubts about the timing of payments after the latter scheme took in less than expected in the first part of the year.